Metro Line (North LRT to NAIT)

-The North LRT to NAIT (Metro Line) is a 3.3 km extension from Churchill LRT Station in downtown Edmonton northwest to NAIT.
+The Metro Line (North LRT to NAIT) is a 3.3 km extension from Churchill LRT Station in downtown Edmonton northwest to NAIT.
 It’s the first segment of a planned LRT expansion to Edmonton city limits near St. Albert and is part of the Transportation Master Plan’s vision to expand LRT service to all sectors of the City by 2040.

 The construction management team is North Link Partnership.

-- The North LRT to NAIT is expected to open to public service in spring 2014.
+- The Metro Line is expected to open to public service by the end of 2014.

-- New LRT Stations at MacEwan University, Royal Alexandra Hospital, and NAIT.
+- New LRT Stations at MacEwan University, Kingsway/Royal Alexandra Hospital, and NAIT.

 - Direct underground connection between MacEwan Station and Churchill Station.

-- New multi-use trail connects all new LRT stations.
+- New multi-use trail connecting all new LRT stations.